By Marc Deiter on July 8, 2021 in Life Hacks

 2. Call a junk removal service

-There’s always the easy option of simply calling a junk removal service.
-Some companies will also likely pay you for your used up ride.
-They typically sell the car for parts and scrap metal.
+Calling a junk removal service might be an efficient way to get that old car off your hands since they come to you.
+Some companies will also likely pay you for your retired ride.
+These companies typically sell the car for parts and scrap metal.

 3. Donate it to charity

-Guess what.
-Your car doesn’t just need to go to the impound yard if you’re getting rid of it!
-There are many charities out there that you can donate your old car to.
-And often, they’ll even haul it off for you.
+Good news!
+Taking your car to the impound yard is not the only option.
+There are many charities out there where you can donate your old car.
+Often, they’ll even haul it off for you.
 Easy as pie!

-You can even search around to find a charity you love that accepts cars.
-If you’re looking for a quick option, a couple of good ones are:
+You can search around to find a charity that accepts cars, but if you’re looking for a quick option, a couple of good ones are:

-PS: You could even clean out your car to make it extra easy on the charity.
+PS: Don't forget to clean out your car to make it extra easy on the charity.

 4. Trade it in